-tax revenue is associated with low-quality public services and infrastructure and is thought to undermine economic growth (Besley and Persson (2013)).
+Governments in the world's poorest countries face severe revenue constraints.
+They collect only 10% of GDP in taxes compared to 40% in rich countries.
+This lack of tax revenue is associated with low-quality public services and infrastructures and is thought to undermine economic growth (Besley and Persson, 2013).

 To increase revenue, can low-income countries simply raise tax rates?
-To answer this question, governments must consider behavioral responses, for example, in labor supply or tax delinquency, which could offset the revenue gains from tax rate increases.
-In low-income countries with weak states, enforcement is far from perfect (Pomeranz (2015)), and tax delinquency is the first-order behavioral response that governments must contend with when setting tax rates (Besley and Persson (2014)) or choosing the tax base (Best, Brockmeyer, Kleven, Spinnewijn, and Waseem (2015)).
-The magnitude of behavioral responses-and thus the revenue-maximizing tax rate (RMTR)-is likely shaped by government policy and the enforcement environment, as noted in a large theoretical literature (e.g., Slemrod and Kopczuk (2002), Keen and Slemrod (2017)).
-Investments in enforcement capacity could, in theory, shift up the RMTR in weak states (Besley and Persson (2009)).
+To answer this question, governments must consider behavioral responses - e.g., in labor supply or tax delinquency - which could offset the revenue gains from tax rate increases.
+In low-income countries with weak states, enforcement is far from perfect (Pomeranz, 2015), and delinquency is the first-order behavioral response governments must contend with when setting tax rates (Besley and Persson, 2014) or choosing the tax base (Best et al., 2015).
+The magnitude of behavioral responses - and thus the revenue-maximizing tax rate (RMTR) - is likely shaped by government policy and the enforcement environment, as noted in a large theoretical literature (e.g., Slemrod and Kopczuk, 2002; Keen and Slemrod, 2017).
+Investments in enforcement capacity could, in theory, shift up the RMTR in weak states (Besley and Persson, 2009).

 This paper quantifies the impact of tax enforcement activities on the revenuemaximizing tax rate, and in doing so empirically illustrates that low enforcement capacity can set a ceiling on the RMTR.
-We exploit random variation in the joint distribution of tax rates and tax enforcement in the Democratic Republic of the Congo (DRC), a very low capacity state and one of the world's poorest countries.
+We exploit random variation in the joint distribution of tax rates and tax enforcement in the DRC, a very low capacity state and one of the world's poorest countries.
 There are two steps to the analysis.
 First, we analyze (to our knowledge) the first field experiment generating random variation in tax rates.
 In its 2018 property tax campaign, the Provincial Government of Kasaï-Central randomly assigned tax abatements at the property level.
 We use this variation to estimate the elasticity of tax compliance and revenue with respect to the tax rate as well as the RMTR.
-Second, we leverage two exogenous sources of variation in enforcement-randomized enforcement messages on tax notices and random assignment of tax collectors to neighborhoods-to study how the RMTR responds to changes in the enforcement environment.
+Second, we leverage two exogenous sources of variation in enforcement - randomized enforcement messages on tax notices and random assignment of tax collectors to neighborhoods - to study how the RMTR responds to changes in the enforcement environment.